leleliu008/ndk-pkg/README.md

 This is the recommended way of using this software if you want to use this software locally and your host is `linux-x86_64`.

-`chroot` likes `docker` container is an isolated clean environment where the running process can not be affected by your host system's environemt variables.
+`chroot`, like `docker` container, is an isolated clean environment where the running process can not be affected by your host system's environment variables.

 ```bash
 curl -LO https://cdimage.ubuntu.com/ubuntu-base/releases/24.04/release/ubuntu-base-24.04.2-base-amd64.tar.gz